-Cue the now iconic mission accomplished chords and it’s game over.
-We skip the part where Marty burns the sports almanac to ensure Biff can’t abuse it for personal gain (and humanity’s loss).
-Ditto the crucial scene where Western Union deliver Doc’s 70 year old letter written in the old wild west of 1885, neatly teeing up the final instalment of the trilogy.
+Cue the now-iconic mission accomplished chords and it’s game over.
+We skip the part where Marty burns the sports almanack to ensure Biff can’t abuse it for personal gain (and humanity’s loss).
+Ditto the crucial scene where Western Union deliver Doc’s 70-year-old letter written in the old wild west of 1885, neatly teeing up the final instalment of the trilogy.

 Barring the very nicely executed animated introduction (featuring the flying DeLorean seen at the end of the first movie/beginning of the second), and the adeptly composed theme tune courtesy of David Whittaker, Back to the Future II the game is a bit of a shambles.
 Nowhere do we get to actually drive the DeLorean, which is a wee smidgen of an oversight given that it’s so intrinsically associated with the Back to the Future franchise.
 Can you imagine the topic coming up on Family Fortunes and no-one mentioning it?

-In theory you push up to accelerate, down to break and use the left and right directions to steer, although this flips whenever the scrolling alters from diagonal to left to right, or vice versa.
-Then it’s right to accelerate, left to break and up and down to steer, assuming you’re facing towards the right.
+In theory, you push up to accelerate, down to brake and use the left and right directions to steer, although this flips whenever the scrolling alters from diagonal to left-right, or vice versa.
+Then it’s right to accelerate, left to brake and up and down to steer, assuming you’re facing towards the right.
 It kind of works except moving left and right never really means in a perpendicular fashion as you might expect, due to the isometric perspective.
-Instead you slide away at an odd angle more akin to 45 degrees, fostering a slippery, spongey sense of disorientation that fails to dissipate even after extended play.
+Instead, you slide away at an odd angle more akin to 45 degrees, fostering a slippery, spongey sense of disorientation that fails to dissipate even after extended play.